Regulatory actions for July 10, 2025

 July 10, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Exactech, Intuitive, Scopio, Simbiosys, Synchrony.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Adcentrx, Atsena, Connect, Eli Lilly, Iaso, Simcere, Trethera.

 Briefs